 We have collaborations with world-class organizations and institutions at various stages of the R&D spectrum.
-Our clinical-stage partnerships focus on assessing optimal combinations of our drug candidates with other novel immuno-modulatory agents, as well as establishing the necessary safety and immunogenicity profiles of our clinical vaccine applicants.
+Our clinical-stage partnerships focus on assessing optimal combinations of our drug candidates with other novel immuno-modulatory agents, as well as establishing the necessary safety and immunogenicity profiles of our clinical candidates.
 Our preclinical collaborations are aimed at generating supportive data to guide a potential future clinical path.
-We are also evaluating licensing opportunities with DPX-based therapeutic vaccines in other hard-to-treat diseases.
+We are also evaluating licensing opportunities with DPX-based therapeutic candidates in other hard-to-treat diseases.

 Our ongoing collaboration with Incyte Corporation (Nasdaq: INCY) includes our ongoing Phase 1b clinical trial to evaluate the combination of our lead candidate, DPX-Survivac, with Incyte’s IDO1 inhibitor epacadostat (INCB24360) and low-dose cyclophosphamide in patients with advanced ovarian cancer.